clegoues/clegoues.github.io/_pages/about.md

-I am an Associate Professor in the [School of Computer Science](http://www.cs.cmu.edu/) at [Carnegie Mellon University](http://www.cmu.edu/), primarily affiliated with the [Institute for Software Research](http://www.isri.cmu.edu/).
+I am an Associate Professor in the [School of Computer Science](http://www.cs.cmu.edu/) at [Carnegie Mellon University](http://www.cmu.edu/), primarily affiliated with the [Software and Societal Systems Department](https://s3d.cs.cmu.edu) (formerly known as the Institute for Software Research).
 My research interests span software engineering and programming languages, and especially in how to construct, maintain, evolve, improve/debug, and assure high-quality software systems.
 My group of brilliant students and collaborators is called [squaresLab](http://squareslab.github.io/).
 I [teach](/teaching.html) software engineering